Rishivedula-09/rishi-vedula-mridangam-portfolio/8matrai.md

 This made me realize rhythm also uses ideas like multiplication, division, and structured grouping.

+### Simple Logical Model (Connecting Rhythm to Structure)

+In this lesson, each rhythm line must fit into a fixed cycle:

+Total cycle = 8 matrais

+Some valid patterns:
+- 4 + 4 = 8 ✔
+- 2 + 2 + 4 = 8 ✔
+- 2 + 2 + 2 + 2 = 8 ✔

+If a pattern becomes:
+- 4 + 4 + 2 = 10 ✘

+It does not resolve correctly and must be adjusted.

+This simple rule helped me see that rhythm follows logical and mathematical structure.
+Every pattern must satisfy a constraint before it is complete.

 ### Simple Logic Rule (for non-music readers)

 In this lesson, each line must fit inside a fixed cycle: